jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 **[Day pack]** that stuffs down.
 Ditch your big travel backpack and carry just the essentials while you're out and about.

-**Two pens and scratch paper.** You'll want pens that won't leak.
-Folded computer paper or notecards are enough.
+**Two pens and scratch paper.** Use pens that won't leak.
+Folded computer paper is good, but notecards might be more durable.

 **Granola bars, almonds, and other TSA-friendly snacks** for when you're caught between meals, tired of airplane food, or not interested in a $12